Andre-F-B/Extract-cores-from-TMA/README.md

 # Extract-cores-from-TMA
-Extract cores from Tissue microarrays (TMA files) with their respective annotations
+Extract cores from Tissue Microarrays (TMA files) with their respective annotations